How to Set Paper Margins for Printing in C#

 Imports IronPrint

-' 20 mm margin on every side
+' Configure a uniform 20 mm margin on all sides

 Dim settings As New PrintSettings With {